Thursday, November 21, 2024

 There are lots of different types of instruments out there and the best musical instrument insurance for a tuba might not be the same for a saxophone or a viola.
 Think about your instrument classification as most musical instruments fall into one of seven major categories: brass, woodwind, percussion, bowed string, keyboard, electronic, or guitar family.

-There are several different companies that specialize in either a particular instrument or a category of instruments.
-If you fall within their specialty, they may offer a better deal than an umbrella policy.
+Several different companies specialize in either a particular instrument or a category of instruments.
+If you fall within their speciality, they may offer a better deal than an umbrella policy.

 #4.
 Rent or Own?